JCall-Engineer/blog/src/index.md

 tags: []
 ---

+## Who I Am

+I'm John Call.
+I studied Electrical Engineering at Utah State University --- a wildly diverse field I'm passionate about.
+As I was finishing my undergraduate degree in 2019, I had a stroke that dramatically altered my trajectory.

+I've spent the years since navigating a constellation of chronic health conditions --- some diagnosed, some still being investigated.
+These conditions limit my energy and cognitive capacity in ways that aren't always predictable.
+That means this blog won't release new articles on a regular schedule, but as time and energy permit.
+Some posts take me months to finish.

+Those constraints shape how I work.
+I've learned to approach my health challenges the way I approach engineering problems --- systematically, with data and iteration.
+It doesn't always work, but it's helped me build systems that let me function within my limitations and still produce work I care about.

 ## A Letter Sparked This Site

 In April 2025, I sent a letter to one of my senators about the state of healthcare in America.
 It was a letter I’d spent real time crafting---researched, structured, and deeply personal.
 But as I was preparing to publish it online and share it more broadly, I caught a mistake in one of my sources.